antoniomesquita09/b2w-challenge/README.md

 You can see the website production version on:
 [https://pokemon-store-b2w.netlify.app/](https://pokemon-store-b2w.netlify.app/)

-### Change the last part of url to see diferent versions of Pokémon Store
+### Change the last part of the url to see diferent versions of Pokémon Store

 [https://pokemon-store-b2w.netlify.app/fire](Pokémon Store Fire)
 [https://pokemon-store-b2w.netlify.app/water](Pokémon Store Water)